 Pan-Africanists, “Cultural Nationalists,” and Afrocentrists, that assign “African” identities and culture to Blacks in America's settler state, are invested in the destructive practice of “Black cultural erasure.”
 They deny that Blacks in the U.S. constitute a nation, and that Blacks possess a legitimate or authentic culture.
 In 1967, self-described “Cultural Nationalist” Maulana Ron Karenga” claimed “Blacks had no culture other than their white slave masters,” effectively blotting out 360 years of Black history and culture with a few strokes of a typewriter.

 Harlem Renaissance writers, dramatists, poets, and social critics that fashioned the “New Negro,” also sought to obliterate images of Black slaves, sharecroppers, minstrelsy, vaudeville and "blackface."
 In attempting to blot out negative stereotypes and racist "Sambo" tropes, Black artists also wanted to expunge slavery and Jim Crow from the collective Black memory.
-In doing so, they minimized the rich legacy of Black cultural resistance, alternative cultural devises deployed to preserve African customs and rituals, conjuring magic to intimidate whites, improvising cultural forms to mock White culture, and engaging in cultural subterfuge to escape from slavery and terror.
+As a consequence, they minimized the rich legacy of Black cultural resistance.
+That resistance included alternative cultural devises deployed to preserve African customs and rituals.
+Black slaves and free Blacks conjured magic to intimidate whites, improvise cultural forms to mock White culture, and engaged in cultural subterfuge to escape from slavery and terror.
 Some Renaissance artists forsook their own folk culture to imitate white culture and secure the imprimatur of white social critics to bestow "legitimacy" on their artistic works.

-Each generation places it imprints on the struggles of its time, but this cannot be done at the expense of erasing historical antecedents.
-Time, tradition and generational change has its own organic process of rooting out practices that are no longer useful or retrograde to the advancement of our people.
+Each generation places it imprimatur on the struggles of its time, but this cannot be done at the expense of erasing historical antecedents.
+Time, tradition, and generational change has its own organic process of rooting out practices that are no longer useful or retrograde to the advancement of our people.
 Black Nationalists failed to defend and uphold the historical body of Black culture against Black organizations and artists who engaged in cultural erasure, especially folk culture of the slavery and Jim Crow eras.
 Black Nationalists don't subscribe to the adage that “Nations are based as much on what the people jointly forget as what they remember.”
+We embrace and learn from the entirety of our experience.

 Failure to Grasp the Relationship Between Black Cultural Theory and Black Nationalist Theory

 Black Nationalists incorrectly grasped the relationship between the political struggle to win nationhood and the cultural struggle to define the soul of the Black nation.
 The revolutionary fight to win self-determination and establish a Black nation-state is without question a profoundly political struggle.
-In the heat of the 60's Black urban street rebellions, the Vietnam War, the federal government's Cointelpro attacks to destroy Black organizations and fierce competition between Black organizations, Black Nationalists placed cultural issues on the back burner.
-We get that. the problem arises when cultural theory remains on the back burner 50 years later.
+We understand that in the heat of the 60's Black urban street rebellions, the Vietnam War, the government's Cointelpro attacks to destroy Black organizations, and fierce competition between Black organizations, Black Nationalists placed cultural issues on the back burner.
+We get that.
+But the crisis arose when cultural theory remained on the back burner decade after decade over the next half-century.
+While Pan-Africanists, Afrocentrists, and Black Feminists retooled their theoretical arsenals in the post-Black Power years, Black Nationalists, generally speaking, retreated on the theoretical front.

-For any nationalist’s movement, articulating a cultural theory is not an option.
+For any nationalists movement, articulating a cultural theory is not optional.
 Nor can cultural theory be envisioned as an addendum that can simply be attached to a political agenda.
 A nation's cultural narrative explains its reason for existence.
-It is a manifesto that reveals why each nation vibrates to its own unique rhythm.
+It's a manifesto that reveals why each nation vibrates to its own unique rhythm.
 Franz Fanon, the Martinican revolutionary once said, "Culture is the first expression of a nation, the expression of its preferences, of its taboos and its patterns."
-Over the past four hundred years, how Black people have analyzed our environments, made choices about how to work together, form families, develop decision-making models, engage in leisure, create symbols and language to communicate, hold certain things sacred, and made assumptions about the larger universe around us, constitutes the essence of our "organic" cultural development.
+The story of Blacks first cultural expressions and the genesis of creating a unique cosmos since arriving on North America's shores begins with how we analyze our environments.
+How Blacks made choices about the best ways to overcome slavery's challenges, to form families, to develop decision-making models, engage in leisure, create symbols and language to communicate, and what things to hold sacred, begins the "organic" process of our cultural development.

-Through it all, resistance and justice have been reoccurring themes radiating at the center of Black cultural creativity.
-So too has the notion of the "Black Nationalist ideal" which emerges in surprising ways.
-The Darker Nation's response to the movie "Black Panther" and its vision of a futurist Black planet was unprecedented.
+Through it all, resistance, justice, and liberation have been reoccurring themes animating Black cultural creativity.
+So too, the notion of the "Black Nationalist ideal" which emerges has surfaced in surprising ways.
+The response to Garvey's 'Back to Africa movement' simply could not have been anticipated as the largest Black mass movement in our history.
+Similarly, the Darker Nation's response to the movie "Black Panther" and its futurist vision of a Black planet was unprecedented.
 Culture is a constant, a vector driving Black Nationalism's freedom song.
-It must be understood and treated as such by Black Failure to Incorporate
+It must be understood and treated as such.

 Black Feminist Intellectual Contributions in the Cultural Theory

 In the 50-year interregnum since the Black Power Movement, Black Nationalists have been reluctant to come to terms with the rise Black Feminism as a potent intellectual, political and social force.
 With the persistent prodding and leadership of Black Feminists and LGBTTQ activists, the Darker Nation has undergone a sexual revolution whose cultural implications are only just beginning to be revealed.
 We have referred to this phenomenon in previous articles as the “The Feminization of the Black Liberation Movement.”
 In our view, the "Black Feminist footprint" is the most important cultural development within the Darker Nation the last half-century.
-In addition to spawning new leadership styles and methods of organization, Black Feminist writers and theorists have broadened the ecosystem of Black Culture, by resurrecting traditional Black folklore and its organic spiritual sources.
+In addition to spawning new leadership styles and methods of organization, Black Feminists have expanded the concept of sexuality and gender.
+Black feminists writers, literary critics and theorists have broadened the ecosystem of Black Culture, by resurrecting traditional Black folklore and its organic spiritual sources.

 Recognizing Black Culture in its Formative Stage

 We believe a Black nation and an authentic Black culture exists in America’s settler state.
-It was conceived by melding divergent enslaved African ethnicities into a majority population center on a common territory in the South, with a common language, institutions, and economic life manifested in a common folk culture.
+It was conceived by melding divergent enslaved African ethnicities into a majority population in a common territory in what has historically been called the Black Belt South.
+Forged by a common language, institutions, and economic life manifested in a folk culture shaped by music, literature, and West African rituals, Black culture assumed a distinct form.

-Emerging out of the bowels of slavery and terror of Jim Crow, Black people's national development has been distorted and non-traditional.
-Black people never experienced an extended period of tribal life.
-We had no enrooted peasantry or nobility, landed aristocracy, kings or traditional capitalist class.
+Because Black culture emerged out of the bowels of slavery and terror of Jim Crow, Black national development has been distorted and displayed significant non-traditional characteristics.
+Compared to the traditional development of European nation-states, Black people never experienced an extended period of tribal life.
+We never had an enrooted peasantry, nobility, landed aristocracy, kings or traditional capitalist class.

-In this respect we are an oppressed nation of a new type that is still in its formative stages of development.
-As a consequence, Black culture is not fully formed compared to cultures that are thousands of years old, but neither is it a "low-culture" or sub-culture of American culture.
-Those assertions ford the stream of cultural imperialism, and we reject them root and branch.
-Black culture has impacted billions of people across the globe as few other cultures have and stands on its own body of work.
+In this respect we are an oppressed nation of a new type still in its formative stages of development.
+As a consequence, Black culture is not fully formed compared to cultures that are thousands of years old.
+But neither is Black culture a 'low-culture' or sub-culture of American culture.
+Those assertions ford the stream of cultural imperialism.
+We reject them root and branch.
+Black culture has impacted billions of people across the globe as few other cultures have and proudly stands on its own body of work.

-Today, the threat to the continued flowering of Black culture is not White cultural erasure or appropriation.
-The threat is corporate mass-produced culture that coops Black culture, turning it into soulless, commercial, homogenized products for popular consumption.
-Today's culture that promotes constant change, pleasure and superficial meaning.
+Today, the threat to the continued flowering of Black culture is not white cultural erasure or appropriation.
+The threat is corporate mass-produced culture that coopts Black culture, turning it into soulless, commercial, homogenized products for popular consumption.
+Today's culture promotes constant change, pleasure and superficial meaning.
+It promotes, violence, misogyny, sexual objectification and rampant narcissism.
+As culture is not value or morality neutral, Black Nationalists strive to encourage Black artists and cultural workers to reflect the highest ethical and moral standards.
 Black Nationalists have an important role to play in defending, promoting, and supporting Black culture and its practitioners.
 It begins with us moving forward to resolve the conundrum of our cultural theory crisis.

 Some Final Thoughts